AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/ElementAndValues.md

 ValueSequence&lt;TDataType>.ElementAndValues Property
 =====================================================
-AutomationML 2.1 APIGets the collection of Xml-Elements and their associated Values in this ValueSequence.
+Gets the collection of Xml-Elements and their associated Values in this ValueSequence.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)